 The module will stay muted until you do something which is likely to modify the CPU usage, which includes:

 - Removing an algorithm.

 - Respecifying an algorithm.

+- Bypassing an algorithm.

 - Loading a preset or simply doing 'New preset'.

 Preset editor/routing analyser